 When to Say No: Assessing Repair Feasibility and Cost

-Think about the extent of the damage.
-If the motherboard has extensive damage, such as multiple burnt components or cracked traces, the repair may be too complex (and unreliable).
-Also, consider your own skill level.
-If you're a beginner, tackling a complex repair can be frustrating and time-consuming.
-It's often better to start with simpler repairs and gradually work your way up to more challenging ones.
+Evaluate the extent of the damage.
+Extensive damage, such as numerous burnt components or fractured traces, may render the repair excessively complex and unreliable.
+Additionally, consider your own skillset.
+Attempting complex repairs with limited experience can be frustrating and time-consuming.
+It is generally advisable to start with simpler repairs and progressively tackle more complex tasks as proficiency grows.

 | Factor | Description | Impact on Repair Feasibility | Decision |